lynk-design/lynk/docs/components/page-sidebar.md

 ### Placement

-Use the `placement` attribute to set where you want the sidebar to render within the `<lynk-page-layout>` grid and slot structure.
+Use the `placement` attribute to set where you want the sidebar to render within the [Page Layout](/components/page-layout) grid and slot structure.

 ```html preview
 <lynk-page-layout>